SwapnilSalunke1625/MiniProject03-LumeoFlow/Frontend/Frontend/README.md

-# MiniProject03-LumeoFlow

-LumeoFlow is an IoT-powered electricity tracking system that provides real-time insights into energy consumption.
-It helps users monitor usage, receive alerts, and optimize power efficiency, ensuring smarter and more sustainable energy management.

-## React + Vite Setup
+# React + Vite

-This project uses React with Vite, providing a minimal setup with HMR and ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: